Antu-Roy-Chowdhury/Antu-Roy-Chowdhury/README.md

 ![Debi](https://github.com/user-attachments/assets/1233122e-7a58-4318-8aa5-47070dfeccab)

 Welcome to my GitHub profile\!
 I'm a BSc.
-Engineering student in Electronics and Telecommunication Engineering with a passion for bridging the gap between hardware and software.
+Engineering student in Electronics and Telecommunication Engineering at Rajshahi University of Engineering and Technology with a passion for bridging the gap between hardware and software.
 My current research interests lie in the exciting fields of **Machine Learning** and **Image Processing**.

 ## About Me

   * **Student:** BSc. in Electronics and Telecommunication Engineering.
-  * **Research Interests:** Machine Learning, Image Processing.
+  * **Research Interests:** Machine Learning, Image Processing, LLM.
   * **Development Focus:** Building practical applications and exploring new technologies.
-  * **Location:** \[You can add your location if you want]

 ## What You'll Find Here

 My repositories showcase a blend of academic projects, research explorations, and personal development endeavors.
 You'll find projects related to:

   * **Machine Learning:** Implementing and experimenting with various machine learning algorithms.
-  * **Image Processing:** Developing applications involving image manipulation and analysis.
+Developing applications involving image ***Segmentation*** and ***Clasifications***.
   * **Electronics and Telecommunication:** Projects related to coursework and personal explorations in the field.

 ## Featured Repositories